Thank you for visiting robertandgladys.com.

 It was during these early years of George’s life that he grew to understand the requirement each of us have to be good citizens.
 This led to George becoming an altar boy in the Catholic Church, often serving alongside his older brother.
 George served as a dedicated altar boy for approximately eight years.
 Due to George being bilingual and very dedicated to the church, the priests offered him his first job, a receptionist at the church rectory.

 George was also active in the Young Marines.
-The Young Marines cipro not working for uti cheap cipro is sponsored by the Marine Corps Reserve and teaches young men and women morals, social values, and community commitment.
+The Young Marines cipro not working for uti is sponsored by the Marine Corps Reserve and teaches young men and women morals, social values, and community commitment.
 Theses are values George learned at a young age and that were continually reinforced by the example of his parents.

 When George graduated from high school he relocated to Central Florida, where his two uncles lived.
 He had taken many vacations to Central Florida and liked the area a great deal.
 He also understood that, upon retirement, we would also relocate to the area.